 Plant each seed ¼ inch deep and keep it sufficiently damp.
 The seed should sprout within a few days to a week in good conditions.
 Keeping the seed and seedling moist until it develops a couple of mature leaves is imperative to success.

 Once the seedling is established and has grown to 6 inches (15 cm) in height, it is ready to transplant to the garden bed or a container.
 Since you need the plant to grow to 6 inches before transplanting, make sure you pick a container large enough to give the roots room to grow for a week or two.

 Transplanting Brussels Sprouts

 Transplanting your Brussels sprouts to a container or a garden bed isn’t complicated.
-In my experience, they handle transplanting well and tend to explode in growth in the coming weeks.
+In my experience, they handle transplanting well and tend to grow in large numbers in the coming weeks.

 In your container or garden bed, dig a hole big enough to support the size of the container that your seedling is in.
 When in doubt, just place the whole container in the hole and see if it fits.

 To loosen the soil and roots in the container, lightly squeeze the sides.
 Then, place your hand over the top of the container, and allow the plant to rest between your fingers.